thomasnield/kotlin-data-science-resources/README.md

 This document serves as an awesome-like curation of helpful links in using Kotlin for data science/data engineering purposes.
 Please feel free to put in PR's with other links you find helpful.

+With [Kotlin/Native](https://kotlinlang.org/docs/reference/native-overview.html) on the horizon, the scope of this document will hopefully expand beyond the JVM.

 # Kotlin Libraries